edespino/cloudberry-site/docs/sql-stmts/create-external-table.md

 - The `gp_truncate_*` functions require owner privilege on the table.
 - You can use the `*` wildcard character to delete error log information for existing tables in the current database.
 Specify the string `*.*` to delete all database error log information, including error log information that was not deleted due to previous database issues.
 If `*` is specified, database owner privilege is required.
 If `*.*` is specified, operating system super-user privilege is required.
 Non-persistent and persistent error log data must be deleted with their respective `gp_truncate_*` functions.

-When multiple Cloudberry Database external tables are defined with the `gpfdist`, `gpfdists`, or `file` protocol and access the same named pipe a Linux system, Cloudberry Database restricts access to the named pipe to a single reader.
+When multiple Apache Cloudberry external tables are defined with the `gpfdist`, `gpfdists`, or `file` protocol and access the same named pipe a Linux system, Apache Cloudberry restricts access to the named pipe to a single reader.
 An error is returned if a second reader attempts to access the named pipe.

 ## Compatibility

-`CREATE EXTERNAL TABLE` is a Cloudberry Database extension.
+`CREATE EXTERNAL TABLE` is a Apache Cloudberry extension.
 The SQL standard makes no provisions for external tables.

 ## See also